How it works

 Service components are also designed for composability: an AVS can chain multiple components together, creating decentralized flows of off-chain and on-chain executions.
 These intelligent protocols merge the performance of off-chain computation with on-chain verifiability, creating a complex mesh of decentralized transaction flows.

-WAVS Runtime
+WAVS runtime

 The WAVS (WASI-AVS) runtime serves as the off-chain execution environment for all services running on the WAVS platform.
 Powered by operators running the WAVS node software, it provides a structured framework for deploying and managing service components that run within a WASI (WebAssembly System Interface) environment.
 You can think of WASI as a lightweight OS-like interface, offering a standard set of APIs that allow service components to perform system-level operations such as file handling and environment interactions.
 WAVS enables service components to execute securely within this WASI-powered sandbox, ensuring isolation from both the host system and other components.